-Typical for most ultra-wide zooms the Tamron show very pronounced barrel
+Typical for most ultra-wide zooms the Tamron shows very pronounced barrel

 10-22mm or the Tokina AF 12-24mm AT-X. The situation eases a bit towards

-14mm before changing to moderate pincushion distortions at 18mm.
+14mm before changing to moderate pincushion distortion at 18mm.

 This is a little disappointing regarding the very limited zoom range which